310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 The reason for this all this is: there's a huge problem with these delinquents because they made the underground live house into their gathering spot and have been causing a lot of trouble around the neighborhood.

-If this clean up were to be successful, the teachers and management groups of Yumenosaki(so basically the upper staff) would take the student council more seriously (or well, they'd see them in a better light, basically).
+If this clean up were to be successful, the teachers and management groups of Yumenosaki (so basically the upper staff) would take the student council more seriously (they'd see them in a better light, basically).
 This'd then make working as part of the student council much easier and they'd finally have a foundation of some sort.

 It'd also be a great excuse to finally motivate Rei, the current student council president, to actually get himself involved with student council duties.